 The levels of simulacra

-Zvi Mowshowitz explicates some interesting models of how truth-telling works, but because he is, er, loquacious, it helps to have shorter versions of his posts to refer to.
-Which I might write here.
+Zvi Mowshowitz explains some interesting models of communication in terms of the truth-values of statements.
+Even though his summary is much shorter than the original, it’s still, er, loquacious, so it helps when we have even shorter versions of his posts to refer to.
+I might write one here.

 Level 1